Peipol/web-3d-voxel-game/README.md

 # web-3d-voxel
-Learing journey to make interactive 3D web, video games, and voxels
+Learning journey to make interactive 3D web, video games, and voxels

 ## Current State
 the project is in early development, if you find this project and want to help let me know. [@Peipol_](https://twitter.com/Peipol_)